pytask-dev/pytask/README.rst

 Features
 --------

-In its highest aspiration, **pytask** tries to be pytest as a build system.
-Its features
+In its highest aspirations, **pytask** tries to be pytest as a build system.
+Its features includes:
-includes:

 - Automatic discovery of tasks.